CIPP Lateral Lining

 CIPP, or Cured In Place Pipe, represents minimal disturbance and maximum cost efficiency when it comes to rehabilitating aging lateral-to-mainline connections.
 The existing pipe is cleaned and measured before a felt liner is impregnated (wetted-out) with a two-part resin that hardens (cures) within two hours after the liner is blown through the existing pipe.
 While the host pipe loses a small amount of diameter, the flow speed is actually increased due to the smooth, seamless liner material.

-UV-Cure Spot Repairs
+UV- and Ambient-Cure Spot Repairs

 Mechanical Joint Seals & Sleeves